Ultimate Guide to the Best Antoni Gaudi Sites in Barcelona

-This was a home commissioned by Pere Milà for his family.
+This was a home commissioned by Pere Milà and his wife Roser Segimon for their family.
 The family were going to live on the main floor and rent out the apartments above.
 In Barcelona, the building is nicknamed La Pedrera or the Quarry.

 Casa Mila is one of Barcelona’s most interesting buildings.
 It is called Le Pedrera because the building features forms drawn from nature with curved balconies and a finish of rough plaster that resembles a stone quarry.
 It was called this because of the rough-hewn texture of the building.

 La Pedrera is also the only Gaudi interpretation centre in Barcelona and is must visit if you want to learn more about Gaudi and his work in Barcelona.

 The Palau Güell is one of the first important commissions that Gaudí undertook at the beginning of his career.
 Eusebi Güell wanted Gaudí to build him an urban palace as an extension of the family house he had on the Rambla de Barcelona.

 The Güell Palace is considered one of the best Gaudi buildings in Barcelona and is on the UNESCO World Heritage list.